 At this program’s conclusion, participants should be able to:

-- Create a framing statement.
+- Create a framing statement and expectations statement.

 - Planning a Virtual Meeting or Presentation: From Framing Statements to Engagement Levels

 - Getting Comfortable in the Virtual World: Looking Natural and Feeling Comfortable Online